LaunchCodeEducation/lchs/src/chapters/databases-part2/extras.rst

 #.
 Display instructions for how to play Minesweeper.
 #.
 Automatically resize the table to fit different screens.
 Scrolling is
    distracting for this type of game!
 To test resizing behavior, click and drag the bottom corer of your browser window.
-You want the table to grow and shrink to keep all the rows and columns in view.
+You want the content to grow and shrink to keep all the rows, columns, and text in view.

    .. figure:: figures/responsive-board.gif
       :alt: The game table resizes to fit the window.